Group B Strep and Pregnancy

 How Can I Help Prevent Group B Strep Infection?

-Because GBS comes and goes from the body, a woman should have GBS testing during each pregnancy.
+Because GBS comes and goes from the body, a woman should be tested for it during each pregnancy.
 Women who are GBS-positive and get antibiotics at the right time during labor do well, and most don't pass the infection to their babies.

 If you are GBS-positive and begin to go into labor, go to the hospital rather than laboring at home.
 By getting IV antibiotics for at least 4 hours before delivery, you can help protect your baby against early-onset GBS disease.